 This two-seat mid-engine sports car is named after an Audi Le Mans-winning racecar and is available as a coupe or Spyder roadster.
 Like the Lamborghini Gallardo with which it competes, the R8 has a mid-mounted engine.
 It features a weight-saving aluminum body and Quattro all-wheel drive, and both the coupe and R8 Spyder roadster are available with an optional V-10 engine.

-New for 2014 Audi's halo car gets an exterior refresh complete with new LED headlamp and taillight designs, revised side mirrors and oval tailpipes.
+Audi's halo car gets an exterior refresh complete with new LED headlamp and taillight designs, revised side mirrors and oval tailpipes.
 Inside, newly available diamond-stitched leather is offered and the available shift paddles are larger.
 A new seven-speed S tronic dual-clutch transmission is optional.